RaymondByc/raymondbyc-github.io/index.md

 Specifically, I am involved in the Autonomous Valet Parking(AVP) with four surrounding cameras.
 I am responsible for the parking slot detection with bird-eye images, and the aid of localization with the related information with parking slot.

-I am still looking forward to a PhD or job opportunity for Computer Vision and Machine Learning.
-Of course, the opportunity for self-driving cars is better.

 ## Education
 ### Sichuan University ( 2017.9 - 2020.6 )